exasol/public-knowledgebase/Database-Features/database-connection-encryption-at-exasol.md

 How to enable/disable encryption?

-What is the parameter forceProtocolEncryption used for
+What is the parameter forceProtocolEncryption used for?

-How to enforce encrypted client connections ? and so on..
+How to enforce encrypted client connections ? and so on ...

 ### Explanation